oliver-mentel/final-light/README.md

 # ⛳ Final Light (Tee Time Calculator)

-Welcome to the Last Tee Time Calculator!
+Welcome to Final Light the last Tee Time Calculator!
 This simple web app helps golfers calculate the last possible tee time for a round of golf based on various parameters including location, number of holes, flight size, and whether to include twilight time.

 ## Features